 Equity Compensation.
-In 2010, the Compensation Committee granted equity awards based upon the target levels described above under "Components of Compensation- Equity Incentive Awards."
+In 2010, the Compensation Committee granted equity awards based upon the target levels described above under "Components of Compensation-Equity Incentive Awards."
 In addition, the Compensation Committee approved additional grants of cash-settled restricted stock units to certain of the Named Executive Officers to reflect, on a case-by-case basis, factors including the committee's desire for key contributors to possess meaningful at-risk equity awards over time, and estimated disparities between the compensation of certain officers and reported comparable executive compensation.
-As noted above, Mr. Currie's 2010 equity awards, including the issuance of his one-time special retention equity award as contemplated by his 2009 amended and restated employment agreement, and his 2010 compensation overall, reflected among other things the assessment of the Compansion Committee and the full Board of Mr. Currie's success in leading the Company to achieve the operating and financial results summarized above, and in realigning the Company's structure in 2010 and concentrating the management team on refocused strategic initiatives fashioned by Mr. Currie and approved by the Board.
+As noted above, Mr. Currie's 2010 equity awards, including the issuance of his one-time special retention equity award as contemplated by his 2009 amended and restated employment agreement, and his 2010 compensation overall, reflected among other things the assessment of the Compensation Committee and the full Board of Mr. Currie's success in leading the Company to achieve the operating and financial results summarized above, and in realigning the Company's structure in 2010 and concentrating the management team on refocused strategic initiatives fashioned by Mr. Currie and approved by the Board.
 For Messrs.
 O'Donnell and Durhager, 2010 equity awards reflected promotions recommended by Mr. Currie and approved by the Compensation Committee in light of the enhanced responsibilities and accomplishments summarized above.
 For Messrs.
-Kelly and Weinstein, 2010 equity awards reflected, in addition to target-level grants, one-time special equity awards recognizing their contributions to the Company's and the senior management team's performance in 2009, expanded responsibilities in 2010 as a result of the strategic realignment, and the attainment of individual performance goals.
-For Mr. Kelly, these included the assumption of executive authority for our Ventures unit and of our corporate risk function, the successful completion of his transitional duties as outlined by the Chief Executive Officer and the Board.
-The dollar val
+Kelly and Weinstein, 2010 equity awards reflected, in addition to target-level grants, onetime special equity awards recognizing their contributions to the Company's and the senior management team's performance in 2009, expanded responsibilities in 2010 as a result of the strategic realignment, and the attainment of individual performance goals.
+For Mr. Kelly, these included the assumption of executive authority for our Ventures unit and of our corporate risk function, the successful completion of his transitional duties as outlined by the Chief Executive Officer and the Board, and the effective stewardship of our investment and treasury functions.
+For Mr. Weinstein, these included the completion of significant milestones in our government engagement efforts in a number of jurisdictions and the completion of significant legal and compliance initiatives identified by the Chief Executive Officer and the Board.
+The dollar values at issuance of these supplemental, one-time grants, combined with the target-level grants described above, are included in the "Summary Compensation Table" and "Grants of Plan-Based Awards Table" below.